 For the car, give the location of your mount some thought.
 There are lots of places to mount your Motorola Droid Turbo 2.
 The windshield continues to be a popular mounting location especially if you plan to use it as a GPS with my favorite application which is Waze.
 This is a big phone so you need a big cradle.
 The Arkon Ultra Slim Grip Suction Mount is one of our favorite windshield suction cup mounts.
 This mount has the necessary expandable cradle which expands to almost 7 inches when using the longest set of legs.
 Your phone will be held from the top and bottom.
 This will fit your phone with or without a case.
 The mount comes with an adhesive dash plate so that you can attach to the mount to your dash as well as your windshield.
 This dash disk is handy for states that do not permit windshield mounts which we documented in a recent article.
 The phone can rotate 360 degrees into portrait or landscape using this mount.

-Using the same expandable cradle, Arkon also offers the Arkon Ultra Slim Grip Cup Holder Mount.
 You can’t possibly use all the cup holders in today’s vehicles, so use one as a mount point.
-The cup holder base is expandable to fit almost any vehicle’s cup holder.
-There is a flexible stem that allows bending of the mount to the right angle for the driver or passenger.
+Consider the iKross Car Cup Holder Phone Mount.
+The cup holder base is expandable from 2.7 to 3.7 inches.
+It will fit almost any vehicle’s cup holder.
+There is a 12″ flexible stem that allows bending of the mount to the right angle for the driver or passenger.
 The phone can rotate 360 degrees into portrait or landscape and is easy to insert and remove.
+The expandable cradle opens to 8 inches so it will fit your phone with or without a case or skin.

 The Spigen Magnetic Vent Mount for SmartPhones is an excellent choice for your vent.
 This mount can be used on horizontal and vertical vents.
 Right around eye level and out of the way of potential thieves, the vent is a good location for mounting a lightweight device.
 Check your vent to make sure it’s well made enough to hang a lightweight device.
 A recent innovation is mounts is the use of a small magnet coupled with a very thin adhesive metal disk which sticks to the back of your phone.
 The great thing about magnetic mounts is the simple process for install and removal.
 It’s a simple matter of simply matching up where the metal strip is to the magnet.